 Once upon a time, over 400 years ago, a natural spring welled up from the ground.
 And it was named “The Tunbridge Wells”.

-Today this charming historic town is where the smart people go for their short break staycation!
+Today this charming historic town is where the smart people go for their vacation or mini-break!

 For years Queen Anne visited but when Queen Victoria made the town part of her regular holiday sojourns ‘Royal’ Tunbridge Wells, the town, came into being in the wider region of Tunbridge Wells.